kevinjuwantoro/Arab-Saudi-Used-Car-Machine-learning/README.md

 2. Model Accuracy: We'll consider the scores of MAE, RMSE, and MAPE to assess the accuracy of predictions.
 Lower scores indicate higher accuracy.

-3. Data Availability: The number of data points (Jumlah Data) provides insight into the reliability of predictions within each price range.
+3. Data Availability: The number of data points (total Data) provides insight into the reliability of predictions within each price range.
 More data points generally lead to more robust predictions.

 **1. Profit Calculation:**